Cage Space Requirements

 and should also include strain, sex, age and source.

-- Rodents may be identified at the cage
+- Rodents and smaller animals may be identified at the cage

 is normally provided by a cage card, with